Detroit Tigers

 The Detroit Tigers clinch their first playoff berth in a decade.

 The Detroit Tigers are headed to the postseason.
-They completed their improbable run to the playoffs in much the same way they had won so many games during this historic stretch.
+On Friday night they completed their improbable run to the playoffs in much the same way they had won so many games during this historic stretch.
 With excellent pitching, strong defense, and a few well-timed hits.
 And a whole lot of rookies.

 The day began warm and sunny, before a breezy afternoon led to a gray, overcast evening.
 It wasn’t cool, or even crisp, really.
 But a steady breeze seemed to be whispering about the cold weather to come.